Making the Most of In-Person and Virtual Trainings

-Ceci Dadisman is a multi-faceted arts administration professional with more than 10 years of experience successfully marketing the arts and nonprofits utilizing innovative methods.
-Currently the Digital Marketing Manager at FORM, she is nationally recognized as a leader in digital marketing and specializes in multichannel communications campaigns.
+Ceci Dadisman is a marketing professional with more than 15 years of experience creating effective communications campaigns utilizing innovative, forward thinking methods.
+She is nationally recognized as a leader in digital marketing and specializes in multichannel communications campaigns.

 A frequent public speaker, Ceci’s recent and upcoming engagements feature national conference appearances at NTEN, Museums and the Web, National Arts Marketing Project, Arts Midwest, American Alliance of Museums, OPERA America, Midwest Museums Association, and Chorus America in addition to many other local and regional events.
 Known for her easy-going and vernacular style, she creates open learning environments with an emphasis on information sharing and useful takeaways.

 Ceci is passionate about empowering people through marketing and is a senior contributor to Arts Hacker where she regularly shares timely information and step-by-step tutorials.
-She also teaches the arts marketing course at West Virginia University’s College of Creative Arts.
+She also teaches the arts marketing course at West Virginia University’s College of Creative Arts and is the Dean of Chorus America’s Chorus Management Institute.

-Ceci was born and raised in Pittsburgh, PA and graduated from West Virginia University’s College of Creative Arts with a Bachelor of Music in Vocal Performance.
+Ceci was born and raised in Pittsburgh, PA and graduated from West Virginia University’s College of Creative Arts.
 She currently lives in Cleveland, Ohio.

 Director of Public Awareness & External Affairs